FTIC Placement Testing PERT

 Retaking the PERT

 To be eligible to retake the PERT, Seminole State students must refresh their skills.
 Students may take the PERT three times at the college level.
-Between the initial PERT attempt and the PERT Refresh, each student must complete a remediation program.
+Between the initial PERT attempt and any subsequent attempts, each student must complete the PERT Diagnostic program.
 Acceptable remediation shall be a diagnostic exam plus an Internet-based remediation for the deficient skills found via the diagnostic exam.
 Students should follow these seven easy steps to complete the requirement:

-• Step 4: Receive your test results and learn how to access PERT remediation from the testing specialist.
-Based on each student's skill deficiency as shown by the diagnostic tests, the PERT remediation will provide instructions about the specific skill and practice exams to check mastery.
-Tutoring is also available in the STAR Center of Academic Success Center.
+• Step 3: Receive your test results and learn how to access the PERT Remediation from the Testing Specialist.
+Based on each student’s skill deficiency as shown by the diagnostic tests, the PERT Remediation will provide instructions about the specific skill and practice exams to check mastery.
+Tutoring is also available in the Academic Success Center (ASC).

-• Step 6: Meet with the STAR Center/Academic Success Center staff.
-They will confirm that you have successfully completed remediation by demonstrating skill mastery.
-You cannot retest without assigned approval.
+• Step 4: Meet with the Academic Success Center (ASC).
+They will confirm that you have successfully completed the remediation by demonstrating skill mastery.
+You cannot retest without their approval.

-• Step 7: Pay for the PERT retest.
-Although the initial PERT is free, the retest cost is $10.
-Please visit the testing location where you plan to take the exam and request that the testing specialist set your fee.
-To pay this fee, please follow the instructions in Step 2 (above).
-The cost to retake the PERT is $10 per testing session whether you take one (1) or three (3) subtests.
-The cost remains at $10.00.
+• Step 5: Arrive and Pay for the PERT retest.
+Although the initial PERT testing is free, the retest cost is $10.00.
+The cost to retake the PERT is $10.00 per testing session (whether you take one [1] or three [3] subtests.

 1. Students may only take the PERT three times at the college level within a two-year period and must refresh before each attempt.